-The Board has the optimum combination of Executive and Non-Executive Directors and the composition of the Board is in conformity with Clause 34 of the SEBI (LODR) Regulations, 2015.
+The Board has an optimum combination of Executive and Non-Executive Directors and the composition of the Board is in conformity with Clause 34 of the SEBI (LODR) Regulations, 2015.
 As on date of this report, the Board of Directors of the Company comprises of six Executive Directors and five Non-Executive Directors, of which four are Independent Directors.
-The Executive Directors are Smt.Rajareswaramma Sribalusu, Managing Director, Dr.S.B.P.P.Rammohan, Sri.S.B.P.S.Krishna Mohan, Jt.
-Managing Directors, Sri.S.B.P.Madan Mohan, Sri.S.B.P.Anand Mohan, Executive Directors and Sri.Sanjay Sri Balusu, Director (Operations).
-The strength of the Board as on March 31, 2020 was eleven Directors including one Non-Executive Director, independent Director as Chairman, Managing Director, Joint Managing Directors, Executive Directors and Independent Directors.
+The ExecutiveDirectors are Smt.RajareswarammaSribalusu, Managing Director, Dr.S.B.P.P.Rammohan andSri.S.B.P.S.Krishna Mohan, Jt.
+Managing Directors, Sri.S.B.P.Madan Mohan andSri.S.B.P.Anand Mohan, Executive Directors and Sri.Sanjay Sri Balusu, Director (Operations).
+The strength of the Board as on March 31, 2021was twelve Directors including twoNon-ExecutiveDirectors, Independent Director as Chairman, Managing Director, Joint ManagingDirectors, Executive Directors and four Independent Directors.